 I hope you have enjoyed this article.
 While I think factors such as one's environment are a great adjunct

-to for helping with your anxiety, focusing on evidenced based techniques can allow one to deal with his/her overall
+form of anxiety help, focusing on evidenced based techniques can allow one to deal with his/her overall anxiety

-anxiety across a variety of environments.
-I cover these in detail in my free newsletter on anxiety, panic attacks,
+across a variety of environments.
+I cover these in detail in my free newsletter on anxiety, panic attacks, and

 agoraphobia.
 To get started on the road to recovery from anxiety, enter your email address below.